wp-plugins/wptouch/readme.txt

 WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android, Opera Mini, Palm Pre and BlackBerry Storm mobile devices.

+Coming soon: WPtouch 2.0!
+Totally re-written top to bottom, with a slew of new features, include support for themes!
+That's right, choose from a variety of quality themes (included), or create your own custom theme using the Skeleton template.

+For more information or to sign-up to be notified when 2.0 is available, visit http://www.wptouch.com

 == Description ==

-With a single click, *WPtouch* transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android or BlackBerry touch mobile device.
+WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android, Opera Mini, Palm Pre and BlackBerry Storm mobile devices.

 The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to iPhone, iPod touch, Android, Palm Pre and BlackBerry Storm visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.